 A normal human stomach can hold around 1 liter of liquids or about 2 cups of food.
 When you eat more than this amount, your belly expands as if it were a balloon.
 With training -- repeated food binges -- your stomach expands more readily.
 The first few times you eat too much and overstretch your stomach, you might feel unbearable discomfort.
 Over several months of overeating, though, your stomach muscles become used to stretching, and that overextended feeling becomes the norm.
 That means you need more food to make you feel comfortably full -- and even more to become stuffed.

 Nutrient Breakdown of a Stuffed Stomach

 The type of food you stuff your stomach with can affect how you feel.
 Drink too much water -- especially carbonated water -- and you may feel an uncomfortable stretch without ever taking in a calorie.
 The water passes through rather quickly, however, and has little lingering effects of digestive distress.

-Eat a fatty meal, however, and you may suffer for hours as it takes time for your digestive enzymes to process fats.
+Eat a fatty meal, however, and you may feel full for hours as it takes time for your digestive enzymes to process fats.
 If you've filled up your stomach enough, you may feel it press up against the breathing muscle of the diaphragm, which further contributes to discomfort.
 Acid reflux, in which the acid in your stomach travels up your esophagus into your throat so you taste some sourness in your mouth, may also result.
 Breaking down a high-fat, or even protein-rich, indulgence can be downright painful for several hours.

 Stuffing Your Stomach Can Make You Hungrier